linz/cotar/README.md

-# COVT - Cloud optmized vector tiles
+# COVT - Cloud optmized archive

-tar + Mapbox vector tiles + Tar index = :heart:
+tar + Mapbox vector tiles (MVT) + Tar index = :heart:

+## Requirements

+- Supports any tar file and any contents (Currently focused on MVT)
+- Should be able to handle large 100GB+ tar files with millions of internal files
+- Index should be small and/or compressed to save space
+- Should be able to fetch ideally any file inside a archive with a minimal amount of requests (Ideally 2)

 ## Usage
 Create a cloud optimized vector tile files